AndreDlm/docs/part-5/requalification.md

 | apkrg    | <sub>Adds a PKRatioPlot group entry</sub>                                                                                                | <sub>&bull;Plots/PKRatioPlots{i}/Groups</sub>                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | apkrr    | <sub>Adds a PKRatioPlot ratio entry (to be used within a PKRatioPlot)</sub>                                                              | <sub>&bull;Plots/PKRatioPlots{i}/Groups{j}/PKRatios</sub>                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |

-- If you do not remember the shortcut of a snippet:
+- If you don't remember the shortcut of a snippet:
   _ either start typing: the list of all snippets starting with this shortcut will be shown via Intellisense _ or press CTRL+SPACE: the list of ALL snippets will be shown.
 Then just navigate to the right snippet and select it
   ![grafik](../assets/images/part-5/QualificationPlan_Tools_01.png)